zjmyue/fracdiff/README.md

 ### Fractional differentiation

-The transformer object `FracDiff` generates fractional differentiation by its method `transform`.
+A transformer class `FracDiff` generates fractional differentiation by its method `transform`.
 The following example gives 0.5th differentiation of S&P 500.

 ```python